JetBrains-Research/planning-library/README.md

 #### Initializing strategy

-Each LangGraph strategy can be created by envoking a static method `create` with (at least) agent and tools.
+Each LangGraph strategy can be created by invoking a static method `create` with (at least) agent and tools.

 ```python
 from planning_library.strategies import ReflexionStrategy